 It is the first time that omega offered a new timepiece for sale exclusively online this week to “enlarge the reach beyond its global network of boutiques”. as a result, the watch sold out in a matter of hours.

-on online community of speedytuesday fans has been steadily rising around the world with speedmaster pictures for half a decade, and comments being shared every week. “in tribute to these chronograph devotees, omega is confident to introduce the new model which blends some of the speedmaster’s most well-known design features,” the brand statement said.
+on an online community of speed, Tuesday fans have been steadily rising around the world with Speedmaster pictures for half a decade and comment being shared every week. “in tribute to these chronograph devotees, omega is confident to introduce the new model which blends some of the Speedmaster’s most well-known design features,” the brand statement said.

-the use of a “reverse panda” dial is also effects from the past. the white opaline-silvery sub-dials are set against a black dial, and it was firstly used by omega in 1966, what’s more, it was encircled with a bezel ring and tachymeter scale in matte black aluminium. there is a rare appearance of the vintage omega logo and all markings and radial subdials have been coated with bright luminescent ink.
+the use of a “reverse panda” dial is also an effect from the past. the white opaline-silvery sub-dials are set against a black dial, and it was firstly used by omega in 1966, what’s more, it was encircled with a bezel ring and tachymeter scale in matte black aluminum. there is a rare appearance of the vintage Omega logo and all markings and radial subdials have been coated with bright luminescent ink.

-other classic speedmaster touches contains a domed crystal with a central omega logo, together with a vintage-cut brown leather bracelet with vintage buckle and stitching. omega has retained the calibre 1861 on the inside, the movement used in the famous speedmaster moonwatch.
+other classic Speedmaster touches contain a domed crystal with a central omega logo, together with a vintage-cut brown leather bracelet with vintage buckle and stitching. omega has retained the caliber 1861 on the inside, the movement used in the famous Speedmaster moon watch.

-the replica watch will be delivered in a special leather watch roll containing a spare nato strap with speedy tuesday engraved on the strap’s loop, as well as a strap-changing tool. for a behind-the-scenes update from bani mcspedden on all matters wrist worthy, please sign up for our free weekly watch-next newsletter.
+the replica watch will be delivered in a special leather watch roll containing a spare Nato strap with speedy Tuesday engraved on the strap’s loop, as well as a strap changing tool. for a behind-the-scenes update from bani McSpadden on all matters wrist-worthy, please sign up for our free weekly watch-next newsletter.